 Using Your Oven To Keep Food Warm

-This is probably one of the most POPULAR ways we like to keep food warm!
+This is one of the most POPULAR ways people like to keep food warm!
 It’s free and does not require too much added effort!
 The ‘warm’ setting is about 200ºF.
 If you don’t have a ‘warm’ setting, just set your oven’s temperature to this setting and wrap food in tin foil before you place it in your oven.
 Don’t set the temperature too high, or leave your food in too long or it will dry out!
 Aluminum foil will prevent the food from drying out too much so make sure to use some.

 Tip* The warm setting temperature for your oven in Celsius is about 93ºC.